 - The Indian company awarding the contract has been granted a term loan from a public financial institution for the project.

-A PO is permitted to carry on commercial activities in relation to execution of the project.
-In this regard, a PO is permitted to open non – interest bearing foreign currency account.
-Permissible debits and credits to this account are payments and receipts from the project sanctioning authority, parent company, multilateral/bilateral international financing agency.
-The foreign currency account should be closed on the conclusion of the project.
+A PO is permitted to carry on commercial activities concerning the execution of the project.
+In this regard, a PO is permitted to open non–interest bearing foreign currency account.
+Permissible debits and credits to this account are payments and receipts from the project sanctioning authority, parent company, and multilateral/bilateral international financing agency.
+The foreign currency account should be closed after project.

-Conclusion: For the purpose of taxation, a LO, BO and PO are treated at par with foreign companies and the tax rates that apply to a foreign company also apply to a liaison office, branch office and project office.
+Conclusion: For taxation, LO, BO and PO are treated at par with foreign companies and the tax rates that apply to a foreign company also apply to a liaison office, branch office and project office.